"Mixed-use" means retail/commercial/office/residential buildings are allowed and required to be on the same property.

 This will change the character of Pepper Pike FOREVER and set a dangerous precedent for future developments.

-Axiom is proposing Beech Brook, New Directions and Parker/Passov properties become the new "Willey Creek Mixed-Use Overlay District," a high density area with increased traffic and congestion near our schools and Lander Circle.
+Axiom was proposing Beech Brook, New Directions and Parker/Passov properties become the new "Willey Creek Mixed-Use Overlay District," a high density area with increased traffic and congestion near our schools and Lander Circle.

 U-2 is Public Buildings: Public or private day schools, churches, libraries, club houses, community centers, parish houses, a city hall or municipal departments.